rohberg/volto-slate-glossary/README.md

 Hack: Use the customized *serializeNodes* in *TextBlockView* instead of that from volto-slate. **TODO** Find a way to hook into rendering of blocks.
 A block tranformer is not appropriate as it manipulates the block data permanently.
 We want the blocks data to be untouched.

 Install Plone Add-On [collective.glossary branch Plone5.2](https://github.com/collective/collective.glossary) in your backend.

+User can opt-out by setting glossarytooltips to false.
+Add a member field *glossarytooltips*.